DanielTakeshi/IL_ROS_HSR/README.md

 its camera sensors to collect images, but the robot base and arm are fixed throughout.
 Thus, we need to simulate as if we were pulling the opposite side.

-For example, here's a possible starting configuration if we wanted a sheet that was **wrinked** but **straight**.
-(These are actually borderline wrinkled/straight for my initial bed collection style, and this picture was taken with an iPhone, and not with the HSR's sensors...)
+For example, here's a possible starting configuration if we wanted a sheet that was **wrinked**.
+(These are actually borderline wrinkled for my initial bed collection style, and this picture was taken with an iPhone, and not with the HSR's sensors...)

 ![](imgs/bed_start.JPG)